Part Two: The Architecture

 Where: / = “verified by”, * = “contextualized by”, += “augmented with”

 Each term addresses a specific governance requirement.
-Let's walk through them.
+The following sections unpack them.